carpentries-lab/deep-learning-intro/_extras/learner-prerequisites.md

 You are provided with a python list of integer values.
 The list has length 1024 and you would like to obtain all entries from index 50 to 101.
 How would you do this?

 1. I can do that.
-Give me something that understands python and I'll show you.
+Give me an editor or notebook and I'll show you.
 2. I'd need to look up the syntax in a cheatsheet or some old code and I'm good to do this.
 3. I am unclear about this, I'd have to consult a colleague or a search engine to do this.
 4. I am not sure what to do.